s-saisw/TownsendData/README.md

 This repository includes codes for cleaning Townsend Household Annual data <br>

 ## LIST OF FILES
+- combineTownsend.R: combine data by year using roster number
-1. province_recode: fix coding mistakes in province variable <br>
+- province_recode.R: fix coding mistakes in province variable <br>

 ## WORKFLOW
 - Select only the necessary variables to reduce computer's load.
 (Each file contains only certain sets of variables) <br>